-Hello and welcome to python tutorial for beginners, where we teach you python programming from scratch.
+Hello and welcome to the python tutorial for beginners, where we teach you python programming from scratch.
 In the last class, we were learning about File handling or File I/O. We see how to read, write, and append in file and we also saw the use of With Statement.
 If you have missed that class, don’t worry, CLICK HERE and you are good to go.

 So, if you have been this far, then Today’s topic is very Important in Python Programming.
 Actually, It’s a way of how programs are written.
 In the first Class, I told you about two types of Programming Paradigm.
-One was Procedural or Modular Programming and the Other one was Object Oriented Programming.
-Procedural Programming we have seen till now, now let’s head to Object Oriented Programming or OOPs.
+One was Procedural or Modular Programming and the Other one was Object-Oriented Programming.
+Procedural Programming we have seen till now, now let’s head to Object-Oriented Programming or OOPs.

 Object Oriented Programming